New Zealand hosts virtual APEC leaders' summit, focusing on pandemic recovery

 APEC members pledged at a special meeting in June to expand sharing and manufacturing of COVID-19 vaccines and lift trade barriers for medicines.

-The APEC gathering comes in the shadow of the high profile G20 summit in Rome and the COP26 climate meeting in Glasgow, both attended in person by leaders.
+The APEC gathering comes in the shadow of the high-profile G20 summit in Rome and the COP26 climate meeting in Glasgow, Scotland, both attended in person by leaders.

 In a news conference on Monday, Ardern acknowledged the virtual event meant the country misses out on making a big splash.